William Waldegrave, Baron Waldegrave of North Hill: As a Cabinet minister

-He was promoted to the Cabinet as Secretary of State for Health in November 1990, just days before Thatcher's resignation, and remained a member of the Cabinet throughout John Major's time as Prime Minister.
+He was promoted to the Cabinet as Secretary of State for Health in November 1990, just days before Thatcher's resignation, and remained a member of the Cabinet throughout John Major's time as prime minister.
 He became Chancellor of the Duchy of Lancaster in the Cabinet Office with responsibility for public services and science in 1992, Secretary of State of Agriculture, Fisheries and Food in 1994 and Chief Secretary to the Treasury in 1995.

 As member of the House of Lords

 After losing his Commons seat to Valerie Davey in the 1997 general election, he entered the House of Lords being created a life peer as Baron Waldegrave of North Hill, of Chewton Mendip in the County of Somerset, on 28 July 1999.

 Private sector

-Lord Waldegrave was a Director of Adam & Company, a member of the Royal Bank of Scotland Group, from 2017 to 2018.
-He has been a Director of Coutts & Company, also a member of the Royal Bank of Scotland Group, since 2012.
+Waldegrave was a director of Adam & Company, a member of the Royal Bank of Scotland Group, from 2017 to 2018.
+He has been a director of Coutts & Company, also a member of the Royal Bank of Scotland Group, since 2012.
 He is currently non-executive director of GW Pharmaceuticals, which is involved in the cannabis business.